How Do You Calculate Soil Carbon Stock?

 This article was adapted from “Sampling Design for Quantifying Soil Organic Carbon Stock in Production Ag Fields” first published on Dec 3, 2021, in Crops & Soils magazine.
-You can find the original article here.

 The short answer: To get an estimate of the amount of carbon in a given area, like an agricultural field, you need to measure soil organic carbon concentration of the soil, bulk density, and coarse fragment content.
 The resulting measures are used to calculate your soil organic carbon (SOC) stock.